Wentworth Group of Concerned Scientists

-The Wentworth Group of Concerned Scientists (in short, the Wentworth Group) is an independent group comprising Australian scientists, economists and business people with conservation interests.
+The Wentworth Group of Concerned Scientists (usually known as the Wentworth Group) is an independent group comprising Australian scientists, economists, and business people with conservation interests.

+History

-The name of the group comes from the venue of their principal meetings prior to release of their first blueprint; Blueprint for a Living Continent.
+The name of the group comes from the venue of their principal meetings prior to release of their first blueprint, Blueprint for a Living Continent, in November 2002.

 Program

 The Wentworth Group has three core objectives: